seanpue/cv/cv-2page.rst

 | **2007**
     Ph.D., Columbia University
 |   Middle East and Asian Languages and Cultures and Comparative Literature and Society
-|   Title: “The Desert of Continuity: N. M. Rashed, Modernism, and Urdu Poetry”

 | **1997**
     B.A., University of California
 |   Religious Studies, South and South East Asian Studies